gdg-x/hoverboard/README.md

 Read the [Full Setup Guide](/docs/).

+##### Docker-based development environment

+If you don't want to bother with the dependencies, you can use the docker container for development.

+Build the docker image:

+    docker build -t hoverboard .

+and execute the commands associated to the docker env in the following documentation:

+:book: Read more in [docker docs](/docs/tutorials/docker.md).

 ## Updating
 Here is a git workflow for updating your fork (or downloaded copy) to the latest version:
 ```